nn1-dev/website/src/data/spotlight/mojeed-adio/index.md

 I recently completed my master’s degree in Software Engineering at the University of Northampton, graduating with distinction.
 My thesis focused on improving learning management systems for Nigerian institutions; a topic I’m deeply passionate about.
 Professionally, I enjoy contributing to projects in AI, FinTech, HealthTech, EduTech, E-Commerce, and SaaS.

-When I’m not coding, you’ll likely find me contributing to open-source, writing, listening to music, or exploring new technologies to stay on the cutting edge of web development.
+When I’m not coding, you’ll likely find me contributing to tech conversations, writing, listening to music, or exploring new technologies to stay on the cutting edge of web development.

 ## What first got you into tech?